South Korea reported 540 new COVID-19 cases on Thursday… the second straight day with more than five-hundred cases.

 Of Thursday's cases, 516 were locally transmitted and only 24 were from overseas.

 More than 80 percent of the newly confirmed cases were concentrated in the greater Seoul area with the capital reporting 260 infections, while Gyeonggi-do Province and Incheon saw 137 and 22 cases, respectively.

 The country's death toll for the virus increased by three to 529, putting the fatality rate at 1.48 percent.

-South Korea has been working to purchase COVID-19 vaccines from five major firms, such as Pfizer and Moderna, which are in their third phase of clinical trials.
+South Korea has been working to purchase COVID-19 vaccines from five major firms, which are in their third phase of clinical trials, such as Pfizer and Moderna.

 Min Suk-hyen, Arirang News.